AlperenUlu/nightpass-a-survival-card-game/README.md

 # NightPass – A Survival Card Game Simulation

-NightPass is a card-based survival game simulation developed as part of **CMPE250 – Data Structures and Algorithms**.
-The project focuses on algorithmic decision-making, data structure design, and performance under large-scale input constraints.
+NightPass is a card-based survival game simulation which focuses on algorithmic decision-making, data structure design, and performance under large-scale input constraints.

 ---